 - Finally, they can also assist in negotiating a remuneration package acceptable to you and your future employer – without jeopardising the job offer.

 Choose one you can trust.
 You are relying on them to effectively promote you to potential companies.
-You also want to be sure your current employer will not find out you are looking for a new job.

 Can recruiters offer career advice?